-The Group's cash and cash equivalents at June 30, 2018, included unrestricted cash of \$51.5 million (December 31, 2017: \$30.4 million) held at the corporate level.
-On June 15, 2018, Etrion completed the issuance of the New Bonds for a total nominal amount of €40 million, and as of June 30, 2018, net cash proceeds from this refinancing transaction were held in an escrow account and were used to redeem the previously outstanding corporate bond on July 17, 2018.
-Unrestricted cash increased significantly by \$21.1 million mainly as a result of the New Bond net cash proceeds, cash flow from operations and project cash distributions received from the Japanese operating projects, partially offset by the land acquisition for the Greenfield Tk-2 project and corporate G&A.
+The Group's cash and cash equivalents at September 30, 2018, included unrestricted cash of \$12.1 million (December 31, 2017: \$30.4 million) held at the corporate level.
+Unrestricted cash decreased by \$18.3 million mainly as a result of the corporate bond settlement, land acquisition for the Greenfield Tk-2 project and corporate G&A, partially offset by cash flow from operations and project cash distributions received from the Japanese operating projects.